Updated: September 22, 2021

 4. You always get your money’s worth.

 A 500-peso meal isn’t always more filling or satisfying than a 100-peso lunch elsewhere.
-The same can be said for branded medication, which isn’t necessarily more effective than generic products.
+The same can be said for brand medication, which isn’t necessarily more effective than generic products.

 In short, you don’t always get your money’s worth.
 This can be partially true for some products, but the difference between a cheap brand and a luxurious one is usually blown out of proportion.

 For example, an expensive smartphone is definitely faster and more aesthetically pleasing, but should it really cost 3-5 times as much as another low-end or mid-range phone?
-Are the gaps in performance and build quality enough to justify the huge difference in price?
+Are the gaps in performance and build quality enough to justify the huge price difference?